 What types of accommodations are available?

-The most common accommodations are extra time on exams or note takers for class, but accommodations will be tailored specifically to address your unique case.
+The most common accommodations are extra time on exams or note takers for class, but accommodations may be tailored specifically to address your unique case.

 Will my professors know I receive accommodations?

 Exams are graded anonymously, and your professor will not be told that you were accommodated, unless you actively waive confidentiality.
-You should not approach your professors about your accommodations; instead, meet with Janet Madden to determine appropriate steps.
+It is important that you do not approach your professors about your accommodations to preserve grading anonymity; instead, ask Law Student Affairs to determine appropriate steps.

 Will my classmates know I receive accommodations?

 Because you may be taking your exams in a different location, it is possible your classmates might question you.
-To develop strategies for dealing with your classmates, see Janet Madden.
+To develop strategies for dealing with your classmates, see the DLDRC.

 Will future employers know I received accommodations in law school?